Samsung SDI

 Watchdog Notes

-Samsung SDI's annual cobalt consumption of 3,000 to 5,000 tonnes represents a significant demand signal for DRC mining operations, yet the company's supply chain traceability does not extend to the mine level in the majority of cases.
-The reliance on Chinese intermediary refiners creates a structural opacity that undermines the credibility of downstream due diligence claims.
-Samsung SDI's conflict minerals reports, while compliant with regulatory requirements, identify smelters and refiners rather than tracing material to specific DRC operations, leaving substantial gaps in supply chain accountability.
+Samsung SDI's cobalt exposure represents a potentially significant demand signal for DRC mining operations, yet the company's public supply chain traceability does not consistently extend to mine level.
+Reliance on intermediary refiners can create structural opacity that complicates downstream due diligence.
+Samsung SDI's conflict minerals reports identify smelters and refiners rather than tracing material to specific DRC operations, leaving substantial gaps in supply chain accountability.

-The StarPlus Energy joint venture in Kokomo, Indiana, and the associated FEOC compliance requirements create a potential lever for improving supply chain transparency.
-As Samsung SDI restructures its supply chains to meet IRA critical minerals requirements, the company has an opportunity and an obligation to invest in genuine mine-to-cell traceability rather than simply redirecting procurement to non-Chinese refiners who may face similar upstream visibility challenges.
+The StarPlus Energy joint venture in Kokomo, Indiana, and the associated FEOC compliance requirements create a potential lever for improving supply-chain transparency.
+As Samsung SDI restructures supply chains to meet IRA critical-minerals requirements, external review should test whether any new procurement route improves mine-to-cell traceability or simply redirects material through different midstream processors.

 The Hungarian Göd facility's community opposition warrants monitoring as a precedent for how Samsung SDI manages local stakeholder concerns in manufacturing host communities.
 Independent verification of Samsung SDI's cobalt due diligence claims, particularly regarding ASM-sourced material in the DRC, remains essential.
 The company's RMI membership and conflict minerals reporting provide a framework, but framework compliance is not a substitute for demonstrated outcomes at the point of extraction.